ARlynky/fortune/README.md

 * Clone the repo into `~/.local/share/fortune`
 * Add a launcher to `~/.local/bin/fortune`
+* Let you run `fortune` from anywhere (if `~/.local/bin` is in your `PATH`)

+## 🛠 Updating

-* Let you run `fortune` from anywhere (if `~/.local/bin` is in your `PATH`) You can update it via running the install script again either from the repo (.local/share/install.sh) or from the web like before note this will reset your fortunes.txt file if you edited it
+You can update it via running the install script again either from the repo (.local/share/install.sh) or from the web like before note this will reset your fortunes.txt file if you edited it although this project is still a work in progress and small so i don't think you should care to update

 ---